Frequently Asked Questions

 What do you do for fun?

 I like hiking, reading books, and watching movies at the cinema with my Sinemia pass.
 I also enjoy playing board games.
 In fact, I lead the King Hall Games Club, which hosts regular community-building events and gaming sessions.
-I usually prefer playing group games like Codenames, Bang!, and Secret Hitler.
+I usually prefer playing group games like Codenames, Bang!, and From Sand to Sea.
 For one-on-ones, chess is my game of choice.

 What kind of music do you listen to?